jimmy-zhao-tainio/seaharp/README.md

-# Seaharp
+# Erratri

-Seaharp is a small geometry project that builds 3D shapes on the integer grid (Z^3) and exports binary STL.
+Erratri is a small geometry project that builds 3D shapes on the integer grid (Z^3) and exports binary STL.
 The demo renders a simple solar system with a sun, eight planets, their moons, and thin tilted orbit rings.

 Note: This repository is a fully GPT-5 Codex experiment.
 All code and documentation were produced end-to-end by the agent in Codex CLI (no hands-on coding).